 (Belgium, 1951) is a writer of poetry, novels, essays, plays, and short stories.
-He debuted in 1981 and has more than thirty books to his name.
-His international breakthrough came with Oorlog en terpentijn (War and Turpentine); more than 100,000 copies of this family chronicle were sold in the Netherlands and in Flanders.
-War and Turpentine is based on a few writings that Hertmans received in the 1980s from his grandfather, Urbain Martien, about his life before and during World War I. The reconstruction of Martien's story begins in about 1900 in a tight working-class Ghent neighbourhood and gets an unexpected twist during the Great War, when all established virtues were shot to pieces.
-The man who had wanted to be a painter was a decorated war hero whose life would never be the same.
+He debuted in 1981 and has more than thirty books to his name, including prize-winning titles like the poetry collection Muziek voor de overtocht (Music for the Crossing, 1995) and the novels Gestolde wolken (Solidified Clouds, 1988) and Naar Merelbeke (To Merelbeke, 1994).
+His international breakthrough, the family saga Oorlog en terpentijn (War and Turpentine, 2013), sold over 250,000 copies and was published in 24 languages.
+The book is based on some writings that Hertmans received from his grandfather.
+The reconstruction of the story begins in about 1900 in a working-class Ghent neighbourhood and gets an unexpected twist during the Great War.
 Hertmans taught at the Royal Academy of Fine Arts in Antwerp and has delivered lectures at universities around the world.
-His literary work and reviews have appeared in American, Flemish, and Dutch newspapers and magazines.
-Anthologies of his poems have been published in English, German, and Spanish.(2015)
+He was awarded the Constantijn Huijgens Prize 2019 for his body of work.(WN 2020)

 Archive available for: Stefan Hertmans

 With: Aad Meinderts, Alistair Payne, Gideon Samson, Jasper Albinus, Joke Hermsen, Marente de Moor, Noraly Beyer, Oleg Lysenko, Paul Demets, Robert van Asten, Stefan Hertmans, Thomas de Veen, Tijn Wybenga, Tjitske Jansen